How to save on online payment service fees

 You will notice that this amount is slightly more than the $500 plus $14.80 if you would do a straight-forward calculation, as you must keep in mind that the fees, in this case, need to be adjusted in a way that gives you the full $500 in the end.

-This is what it would look like on your registration form:
+This is what the above add-on item registration fee configuration would look like on your registration form:

 Final Tip

-However, you may choose to save on payment processing fees, be sure that you factor in and consider all of your variables.
-For example, the effort required to pursue or adopt a certain money-saving solution may not be worth your time.
+Whichever way you may choose to save on payment processing fees, be sure that you factor in and consider all of your variables.
+For example, the effort required to apply or implement a certain money-saving solution may not be worth your time.
 In other cases, your event's audience may or may not care if the event price is slightly more or less.
 Therefore, it is important not to lose sight of the final goal, which is to have successful events that you enjoy planning and hosting, along with an easy online registration and payment process for your attendees.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.